 The Kyoto protocol is an international agreement that tries to globally limit greenhouse gas emissions.
-The protocol stems from international concern about global warming that could increase uncontrolled emissions of these gases.
+The protocol arises from international concern about global warming that could increase uncontrolled emissions of these gases.

 The agreements that were carried out in the Kyoto protocol in 1997 were:

-- The long-term negotiation establishes that the temperature increase must be below two degrees with respect to pre-industrial levels.
+The long-term negotiation establishes that the increase in temperature must be below two degrees with respect to pre-industrial levels.
 This objective will be reviewed because it does not exceed 1.5 degrees.